 His most recent experience includes representing: a major state-owned project contractor in an UNCITRAL arbitration against its Singapore subcontractor in a dispute arising out of an EPC contract related to a water plant project in the Middle East; a private Chinese contractor in an UNCITRAL arbitration against an Indonesian project owner in a dispute arising out of an EPC contract related to a power plant project in Indonesia; a leading multinational exhibition company in an HKIAC arbitration against a Chinese individual in a dispute arising out of a non-compete agreement; a leading private equity fund in an HKIAC arbitration against a joint venture company and its Chinese founders in a share transfer agreement dispute; a leading industry-specific equity fund in its debt dispute before a local court in Shanghai; and a Fortune 500 US company as its defence lawyer in over 10 product liability civil actions before a court in Beijing.

-Arthur is well known in his field and has had the honour to be invited to write and speak on international dispute resolution topics on numerous occasions.
+Arthur is well known in his field and has had the honour of being invited to write and speak on international dispute resolution topics on numerous occasions.
 In addition, he serves as a guest lecturer in the training programmes of several domestic and international law schools, including Peking University.

-Arthur is admitted in China, the US (New York State), and the UK (England and Wales).
+Arthur is admitted to practise law in China, the US (New York State), and the UK (England and Wales).
 He is fluent in Mandarin and English.